Youssef-Assbaghi/Matt-Omato/README.md

 |<img width="800" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://user-images.githubusercontent.com/65310531/119191287-b594b700-ba7e-11eb-9b69-91bcc0fa4724.jpg"> Wheel support |  <img width="800" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://user-images.githubusercontent.com/65310531/119191354-ce04d180-ba7e-11eb-81c8-5766e4b661d9.jpg"> Camera support|<img width="800" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://user-images.githubusercontent.com/65310531/119191403-db21c080-ba7e-11eb-9687-b08ea0b842e0.jpg"> Proximity sensor|

 # Amazing contributions <a name="10"></a>
 This project is designed to facilitate and expedite the arduous task of harvesting.
 In this country, the agricultural sector is still a fundamental part.
 In places like Andalusia or Extremadura, most of the population is dedicated to it.
-In Almeria, for example, a city in Andalusia, is known for the large extensions of greenhouses, where apart from planting other fruits and vegetables, tomatoes are the most frequent.
-That is why with this project we want to help farmers to facilitate and avoid the physical work involved, as we know firsthand that it is a very difficult job.
+In Almeria, for example, a city in Andalusia, is known for the large extensions of greenhouses, where apart from planting other kind of fruits and vegetables, tomatoes are the most frequent.
+The reason why we did this project is that we want to help farmers to facilitate and avoid the physical work involved, as we know firsthand that it is a very difficult job.

 Our project has an interesting point from the harvesting point of view, as we pick the tomatoes with a 3 finger-gripper to ensure the right grip.
 With a rotation of the gripper, we get the tomato to pluck smoothly and without jerky gestures.